scottgigawatt/privateerr/README.md

 ## Environment Details 🏝️🔍

-Privateerr has been tested on macOS Sonoma 14.5.
+Privateerr has been tested on Synology DS916+ running DSM 7.2.1-69057 Update 5, with Docker Compose version v2.9.0-6413-g38f6acd as well as macOS Sonoma 14.5.
 But fear not, me hearties!
 It should work on other lands as well.

 ## License ⚖️📜